lazeroffmichael/GuavaVim/README.md

 # 🥳 GuavaVim

 A custom neovim config with all the fixings.
-It's always a work in progress 😎
+Always a work in progress 😎

 ## 🔭 Features